 Prof. Koo, who is a leader of the AEGIS multiwavelength survey, worked with AAO staff in comparing measurements from the AEGIS survey with those from the GAMA survey on the AAT, to explore evolutionary trends in galaxies spanning more than half of the age of the Universe.

 (Texas AM University), visiting 3 July - 3 August2010.

-Prof. Tran will be collaborating with AAO staff on a project to spatially map the kinematics and stellar populations of Brightest Cluster Galaxies in the nearby Universe.
+Prof. Tran collaborated with AAO staff on a project to spatially map the kinematics and stellar populations of Brightest Cluster Galaxies in the nearby Universe.